stefems/rover-challenge/README.md

 ## Discussion Question

-You answer should be no more than a couple of paragraphs.
+Imagine you are designing a production web application to compute these search scores for sitters and to return a list of sitters for search results.
+How would you do it?

-TBD
+Write your answer in a README inside your project github repo.
+Your answer should be no more than a couple of paragraphs.

 ## Hint for Testing the Search Ranking Algorithm